unnikrishnanrnair/unnikrishnanrnair.github.io/content/pages/robotics.md

 slug: "robotics"
 ---

-This page showcases some of my work in robotics, computer vision, and autonomous systems.
+This page showcases some of my work in robotics, computer vision, and autonomous systems, chronologically.

 ## ABU Robocon 2018